-One of the most popular questions asked by members of my VA Handbookers Facebook group is what laptop they should buy.
+One of the most popular questions asked by members of my VA Handbookers Facebook group is which laptop they should buy.
 Because I thought it would be easier to have a source to point people to when they asked this question, below is a comprehensive list of all the things you should consider when choosing a laptop for your VA business.

 Laptop, desktop or tablet?